sacproj/documentation/content/usage/getting-started.md

 $ sac doctor
 ```

 For each tool, `sac doctor` command checks the presence of it and outputs `OK` or `KO` as result.
-You have to install missing tools in order to get `sac` command-line to work as expected.
+You have to install missing tools in order to get `sac` command line to work as expected.

 ## Theme Installation